gregpriday/laravel-retry/README.md

 Each stage in the pipeline can have its own retry configuration by defining public properties:
 - `retryCount`: Maximum number of retries
-- `retryDelay`: Delay between retries in seconds
-- `retryStrategy`: Custom retry strategy
+- `retryStrategy`: Custom retry strategy (configured with its own baseDelay)
 - `timeout`: Maximum time per attempt
 - `additionalPatterns`: Additional exception patterns to retry on
 - `additionalExceptions`: Additional exception types to retry on